rotationalio/rotational.io/content/en/blog/2021-05-19-what-are-protocol-buffers.md

 Beyond thinking about use cases, the choice of how to serialize often comes down to the tradeoff between structure and flexibility.
 It's easier to get started with JSON than with protocol buffers, but harder to maintain in the long run.
 And while protocol buffers are harder to change than YAML, they're a lot faster to parse and validate.

-Using protocol buffers does mean more forethought is required to ensure backwards compatibility.
+Using protocol buffers means more forethought is required to ensure backwards compatibility.
 Assigning the field numbers to a message in the `proto` file is tantamount to a commitment that these numbers will not change from version to version.
-Many seasoned gRPC developers even intentionally skip numbers in their message definitions, to allow for flexibility while also providing backward and forward compatibility as RPCs grow and evolve.
+Many seasoned gRPC developers even intentionally skip numbers in their message definitions to allow for flexibility while also providing backward and forward compatibility as RPCs grow and evolve.

-If you're used to the RESTful API paradigm, protocol buffers might take some adjustment.
-However, they're definitely worth the effort of looking into, as the use cases are becoming more common all the time.
-Namely, as applications become more and more complex, data becomes more distributed, and user experience increasingly hinges on intermediate data transmission, protobufs will only become more useful!
+If you're used to the [RESTful API paradigm](https://restfulapi.net/), protocol buffers may take some adjustment.
+However, they're definitely worth looking into as the use cases are becoming more common.
+As applications become more complex, data is continuously more distributed, and user experience increasingly hinges on intermediate data transmission, protobufs will only become more useful!

 ## Further Reading/Watching